Variational Quantum Linear Solver: Cost evaluation circuits

 \subsection{Hadamard-Overlap Test}

 Consider the circuit in Fig.~\ref{fig:hadamardtest}(b), which we refer to as the Hadamard-Overlap Test.
 A nice feature of the Hadamard-Overlap Test is that it only requires one application of both $U$ and $V$, and these unitaries do not need to be controlled, in contrast to the Hadamard Test.
 As explained below, the circuit for the Hadamard-Overlap Test can be obtained by combining the Hadamard Test with the Overlap circuit of Refs.~\cite{garcia2013swap, cincio2018learning}.
-This circuit requires $2n+1$ qubits and classical post-processing (which scales linearly with $n$) similar to that of the Overlap circuit, except that here we add a conditional statement.
+This circuit requires $2n+1$ qubits and classical post-processing (which scales linearly with $n$) similar to that of the Overlap circuit.

+Given that the Hadamard-Overlap Test combines two different ideas, let us describe its inner workings in detail.
+First, the circuit is initialized to the state $\ket{0}^a\otimes \ket{\vec{0}}\otimes \ket{\vec{0}}$, with $\ket{\vec{0}}=\ket{0}^{\otimes n}$.
+We will denote the first qubit, initialized to $\ket{0}^a$, as the ancilla, while we will refer to the next two sets of $n$-qubits as subsystems $S_1$ and $S_2$, respectively, as in Fig.~\ref{fig:hadamardtest}(b).
+One then applies a Hadamard gate to the ancilla qubit, $V$ to qubits in $S_1$, and the unitary $U$ to the qubits in $S_2$, producing the state